ChildsplayOSU/bogl-docs/tutorials/boards.md

 ### inARow
 The `inARow` function will tell you if there is a row of values on a board.

-The `inARow` function takes 3 arguments: An integer which is the length of the row we are looking for, a *Content* value which is the value we are looking to see if there is a row of, and the board we are looking for a row in.
+The function takes 3 arguments: An integer which is the length of the row we are looking for, a *Content* value which is the value we are looking to see if there is a row of, and the board we are looking for a row in.
 The return value of an `inARow` function call is a Bool which will be **True** if the specified row exists and **False** if it does not.

+:dart: **Excercise:**
-What gets returned when you call the value `noRowBoard` in the interpreter below?
+1. Call the value `noRowBoard` in the interpreter below?
+What gets returned?

-What gets returned when you enter the function call `inARow(3, X, noRowBoard)` in the interpreter below?
+2. Enter the function call `inARow(3, X, noRowBoard)` into the interpreter below.
+What gets returned?

-What gets returned when you call the value `rowBoard` in the interpreter below?
+3. Call the value `rowBoard` in the interpreter below.
+What gets returned?

-What gets returned when you enter the function call `inARow(3, X, rowBoard)` in the interpreter below?
+4. Enter the function call `inARow(3, X, rowBoard)` in the interpreter below?
+What gets returned?
 {% include code_module_template.html
 content = "game PlaceExample
 type TicTacToeSquare = {O, X, U} -- Board square type (U stands for Unmarked)